darktrace/terraform-aws-vsensor/README.md

 AWS System Manager Session Manager for access to the vSensors can be enabled in any of the deployments.
 This works independently from the bastion host deployed by the module, or any remote access provided outside the module.
 [Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html#capabilities-operations-management) provides secure and auditable edge device and instance management without needing to open inbound ports, maintain bastion hosts, or manage SSH keys.

 To minimise traffic costs, Cross-Zone Load Balancing is disabled by default.
-This will require at least one vSensor in each Availabily Zone with mirror traffic.
+This will require at least one vSensor in each Availabily Zone you need to monitor.
 There is an option to enable Cross-Zone Load Balancing (see input variable `cross_zone_load_balancing_enable` for details).

 #### Pre deployment steps

-##### Obtain a valid Darktrace update key

-This module requires a valid update key obtained from the [Darktrace Customer Portal](https://customerportal.darktrace.com/) or a Darktrace representative.
-A free 30-day trial is available.
-Contact your Darktrace representative or see [Start your free 30-day trial today](https://www.darktrace.com/en/trial/).

-1. Store the update key into the Systems Manager Parameter Store.
-You must provide the update key's Parameter name for the `update_key` variable.

-##### Register a push token
+##### Register a push token and obtain a Darktrace vSensor update key.

 Register a new push token to enable connection between vSensor probes and an existing Darktrace on-premise or cloud instance.
 All of the vSensor instances in one deployment should share the same push token.